carols10cents/book/second-edition/src/ch14-02-publishing-to-crates-io.md

-The good news is that, if the structure *isn’t* convenient for others to use from another library, you don’t have to rearrange your internal organization: you can choose to re-export items to make a public structure that’s different to your private structure, using `pub use`.
-Re-exporting takes a public item in one location and makes it public in another location as if it was defined in the other location instead.
+The good news is that, if the structure *isn’t* convenient for others to use from another library, you don’t have to rearrange your internal organization: you can choose to re-export items to make an external structure that’s different to your internal structure, using `export`.
+Re-exporting takes an exported item in one location and exports it in another location as if it was defined in the other location instead.

 <!-- Can you give a quick definition of "re-export" here? -->
 <!-- Yup! /Carol -->